Imani-r/site/README.md

 ```

 And that's it!
 (Assuming you pushed to `main`) GitHub will 'build and deploy' your posts — which you can keep an eye on
-[here](https://github.com/Imani-r/site/actions) — and they will be live.
+[here](https://github.com/Imani-r/site/actions) — then they will be live.

 Not too bad, eh?